fsvreddit/bot-bouncer/README.md

 # Change History

+## v1.22.0 (coming soon)

+* Daily digest no longer incorrectly shows deleted users as if they have been unbanned by Bot Bouncer
+* Internal changes to support operations on /r/BotBouncer

 ## v1.21.0

 * Faster response to bot classification changes, down from up to ten minutes to up to one minute